apm-denizens/dsc80-project3/README.md

 <iframe src="assets/champion_freq.html" width="100%" height="500px" frameBorder=0></iframe>

 (1st graph)
-Bar graph keeps track of the total amount of times a champion is used.
+The bar graph keeps track of the total amount of times a champion is used.
 We ordered the bars from least frequent to most frequent.
-For the champion in question, we see that Talon is only used 50 times throughout the 2022 season.
+For the champion in question, we see that Talon is only used 65 times throughout the 2022 season.

 <iframe src="assets/kills_histogram.html" width="100%" height="500px" frameBorder=0></iframe>

 (2nd graph)
 A density histogram of the frequency of kills a champion has overall in the data set.
-We included an overlayed density histogram for Talon specifically.
-Through the whole season, Talon mostly gets only 2-3 kills in a given match, which isn't too surprising as Talon usually takes the Jungle position.
+We included an overlaid density histogram for Talon specifically.
+Throughout the whole season, Talon mostly gets only 2-3 kills in a given match, which isn't too surprising as Talon usually takes the Jungle role (whose responsibility is gathering resources such as gold and experience for the team).

 ## Bivariate Analysis

 <iframe src="assets/wins_and_losses.html" width="100%" height="500px" frameBorder=0></iframe>

 (1st graph)
-Bar graph that keeps track of the wins and loses that each champion has, where blue depicts the wins and red the losses.
-Talon in particular has 28 wins and 22 losses.
+The bar graph keeps track of the wins and losses that each champion has, where blue depicts the wins and red the losses.
+Talon in particular has 36 wins and 29 losses.

 <iframe src="assets/kills_vs_deaths.html" width="100%" height="500px" frameBorder=0></iframe>

 (2nd graph)
 We wanted to explore the relationship between the number of kills and deaths in the data set.
-In the scatter plot above, we see that the more kills a player has, the less deaths they have, though this association is weak as the graph isn't quite linear.
+In the scatter plot above, we see that the more kills a player has, the fewer deaths they have, though this association is weak as the graph isn't strongly linear.

 ## Interesting Aggregates